Best practices and guidance for code components created using Power Apps component framework

 • Azure DevOps/GitHub

 This article outlines established best practices and guidance for professionals developing code components.
-It aims to provide the benefits behind each so that your code components can take advantage of the usability, supportability, and performance improvements these tools and tips provide.
+This article aims to describe the benefits behind each so that your code components can take advantage of the usability, supportability, and performance improvements these tools and tips provide.

 Power Apps component framework